Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/deploy/terraform/README.md

 ![post-apply](../../images/post-apply-output.png)

-Note:- Make a note of names of resources deployed, you will need their names in further scripts.
+Note:- Copy the output with resource names to your notepad, you will need their names in further scripts.
+If you don't copy then can always get it from azure portal by navigating to your resource group.
 ### Deployed Resources

 After the successful execution of `terraform apply` following resources will be created in your resource group.
 From Azure portal you can navigate to your resource group for more details about the deployed resources.